|Richard Barthelmess as Tony Mako|

 Anderson does arrive during intermission, when the lobby is crowded with people; Mako lies low to wait for the crowd to disperse.
 Sylvia and Carl have a serious argument, as she realizes he's only interested in her if she gets a large divorce settlement.
 He also unfairly accuses Eddie of stealing her lost diamond brooch -- he does have it, but found it on the floor as it fell from her cloak.
 Sylvia is not happy with Carl's eagerness to get Eddie into even more trouble.

 Additional police officers arrive and search the theater after the audience members return to the auditorium, but Mako has found a good hiding place.
 The detectives mill around and try and figure out what Mako's motivation is.
-Anderson returns, not having heard of Mako's escape, and the police take him into custody, and Eddie finds out that Mae was just playing him to get the money.
+Anderson returns, not having heard of Mako's escape, and the police take him into custody.
+Eddie finds out that Mae was just playing him to get the money; she's not pregnant at allf.
 Sylvia also insists on clearing him of stealing her diamond brooch.

 Mako, hearing Anderson's voice raised in begging the police to protect him, emerges from an out-of-order phone booth, gun in hand.